FOSSEE/st-scripts/using_sage_to_teach/script.rst

 Script
 ------

+..
+L1

-{{{ Show the slide containing title }}}
+{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}

+..
+R1

-Hello friends and welcome to the tutorial on Using SAGE to teach
+Hello friends and welcome to the tutorial on 'Using SAGE to teach'.

+..
+L2

-{{{ Show the slide containing the outline slide }}}
+{{{ Show the slide containing the objectives }}}

-In this tutorial, we shall learn
+..
+R2

+At the end of this tutorial, you will be able to,

- * How to use the "@interact" feature of SAGE for better demonstration
+ 1. Use ``@interact`` feature of SAGE for better demonstration.
- * How to use SAGE for collaborative learning
+ #.
+Share, publish and edit SAGE worksheets for collaborative learning.

+..
+L3

+{{{ Switch to the pre-requisite slide }}}

+..
+R3

+Before beginning this tutorial,we would suggest you to complete the tutorial on "Getting started with Sage" and
+"Getting started with Symbolics."

+..
+R4

-Let us look at a typical example of demonstrating a damped oscillation.
+Let us start by looking at a typical example of demonstrating a damped oscillation.

+..
+L4
 ::

     t = var('t')
     p1 = plot( e^(-t) * sin(2*t), (t, 0, 15))
     show(p1)

+..
+R5

-Now let us reduce the damping factor
+Now let us reduce the damping factor by half

+..
+L5
 ::

     t = var('t')
     p1 = plot(e^(-t/2) * sin(2*t), (t, 0, 15))
     show(p1)

+..
+R6

 Now if we want to reduce the damping factor even more, we would be using e^(-t/3).
-We can observe that every time we have to change, all we do is change something very small and re evaluate the cell.
+We can observe that every time we have to change, all we do is change something very small and re-evaluate the cell.

 This process can be simplified, using the ``@interact`` feature of SAGE.

+..
+L6
 ::

     @interact